 If you’re serious about your concrete, there’s a special walking tour for that.
 If you’re on an independent hunt, the city’s metro stations are a good place to start.

 Essential reading: 8 of Tbilisi’s best walking tours compared.

 There’s a strong Stalin presence in Tbilisi for obvious reasons (Stalin was born in the nearby town of Gori, where today you can visit a museum devoted to his life).
-I don’t want to dwell too much on Tbilisi’s Soviet past – but history fans will be interested in visiting one of the more intriguing vestiges of this period, Stalin’s underground printing press.
-Once used to run off propaganda, the reconstructed press is located in the backyard of the Printing House Museum on Kaspi Street.
-Here’s a look inside.
+I don’t mean to dwell on Tbilisi’s Soviet past – but history fans will be interested in visiting one of the more intriguing vestiges of this period, Stalin’s underground printing press.

 Eat shotis puri fresh out of the tone

 Made from wholewheat flour and shaped like a tiny, delicious canoe, shotis puri bread is yet another example of Georgian cooking par excellence.